Fetal Alcohol Spectrum

 Michael's Hospital, Fetal Alcohol Spectrum Disorder

 Clinic is pleased to support the work of FASlink.
-St. Michael's
+St.

-clients.
+service for our clients.
 We are fortunate to partner

 with FASlink in our attempt to improve the lives of

-Stade, St. Michael's FASD Clinic"
+Stade, St. Michael's FASD Clinic" St. Michael's Hospital

 FASD Diagnostic Clinic - Booking Office: (416) 867-3655